Eliascc5/Robot-arm-of-6-DOF-ABB-IRB7600/README.md

 To carry out the project, we used Matlab as a tool (to develop the code) and Peter Cork's toolbox available to link it to Maltab.

-More specifically, the topics that were treated were:
+More specifically, the topics that were treated:

 <ul>
 <li>Axis assignment</li>